 As we aren’t able to join all our guests on each riding holiday we offer, we LOVE getting to live vicariously through your stories and photos when you return from a ride.
 And after coming back from her recent adventure through New Zealand on the Glenorchy Back Country Ride, I think it is safe to say that Julie Debono is HOOKED!
 With riding as her passion since she was little, it just made sense to Julie to put travel and horses together into a crazy fun trip!
 Interested to know more about this keen globetrotter?
 You can find out more below…

 What is your day job?

-I work full time as a Practice Manager for 3 really amazing doctors on the Gold Coast…which certainly keeps me busy!
+I work full time as a Practice Manager for three really amazing doctors on the Gold Coast… which certainly keeps me busy!

 How have horses influenced or changed your life?

-I grew up on a farm with lots of horses and ponies…. so I rode them every day of my life for about 15 years, including 5 years of competition riding (at pony club and local show level) competing in dressage, show jumping, flag, bend and barrel racing as well as 3 day eventing.
-I got married at the age of 19 and moved from the farm and as a result only rode a horse about 5 times over the next 35 years.
+I grew up on a farm with lots of horses and ponies…. so I rode them every day of my life for about 15 years, including five years of competition riding (at pony club and local show level) competing in dressage, show jumping, flag, bend and barrel racing as well as three day eventing.
+I got married at the age of 19 and moved from the farm, and as a result only rode a horse about five times over the next 35 years.
 I have done a “Snowy Mountain ride” in 2013 and now the Glenorchy Back Country Ride in 2017.
 Riding is my passion and it is my mission in life to continue on with riding as much as possible.

 What is your earliest memory of horses?

-We had an old black pony mare when I was about 3 years old called Bonnie.
-My older brother (4 years old) and sister (5 years old) and I used to ride her all the time…. sometimes all at once!!!
-She was bomb proof and we learnt to ride her bareback through creeks and up and down hills.
-I smile when I think of that lovely patient old mare that we used to climb all over as kids.
+We had an old black pony when I was about three years old called Bonnie.
+My older brother (four years old), my sister (five years old) and I used to ride her all the time…. sometimes all at once!
+She was bombproof and we learnt to ride her bareback through creeks and up and down hills.
+I smile when I think of that lovely, patient old mare that we used to climb all over as kids.

 What was your childhood pony called?